AnanyaP-WDW/xmlviz/README.md

 The tool generates:

-1. JSON versions of each .twb file in the output directory
-2. A `common-twb.json` file with common elements across all files
+1. A `common-twb.xml` file containing the common structure across all files
-3. Diff files for each .twb file showing what's unique compared to the common elements
+2. XML diff files for each .twb file showing what's unique compared to the common structure

+## How It Works

+TWBCompare uses a recursive algorithm to find the common structure across all TWB files:

+1. It parses all TWB files as XML directly using ElementTree
+2. Starting with the first file as a base, it iteratively compares with other files
+3. For each comparison, it keeps only the elements and attributes that match across files
+4. The algorithm handles nested structures by recursively comparing children
+5. After finding the common structure, it generates diff files by comparing each original file with the common structure

 ## Requirements

 - Python 3.6+
+- lxml 4.6.0+

 ## License